Engagement and participation

 - Think about the young person’s developmental progress rather than just assessing their needs without context.

-- Consider the young person’s social participation and identity formation ensuring that the young person is developing awareness of their life story, cultural and/or sexual diversity.
+- Consider the young person’s social participation and identity formation ensuring that the young person is developing awareness of their life story, culture, gender identity and sexuality.

 - Ask where they are now and where they need to be going (which is referred to as using a future focus) rather than concentrating on where they have been.